xakur/soppusite/pages/php.md

 subtitle: Looking beyond our circumstances to gain more than what is presented to us.
 This page features valuable lessons and knowledge picked up from random events in life.
 A bad thing may not be a bad thing after all.
 Reflect from the deep and become a wiser you.
 ---

-Looking beyond our circumstances to gain more than what is presented to us.
+<p style="text-align: center;">Looking beyond our circumstances to gain more than what is presented to us.
 This page features valuable lessons and knowledge picked up from random events in life.
 A bad thing may not be a bad thing after all.
-Reflect from the deep and become a wiser you.
+Reflect from the deep and become a wiser you.</p>

 <div class="posts">
   {% for post in site.categories['php'] %}